usc-softarch/arcade_core/codingPhilosophy.md

   avoiding integrity checks.
 Rare is the object that makes sense without a single field being attributed to, and an object that makes no sense is an integrity threat.
+- **Never iterate a HashMap** - HashMaps are not an ordered collection, and should therefore never be iterated over.
+To do so causes significant problems in determinism and, by extension, testing.
+In short, when one iterates over a HashMap, one is delegating the condition of the order of operations to the implementation of the HashMap data structure, rather than establishing their own ordering condition.
+This essentially makes the control flow arbitrary.
+This is further compounded when switching between versions of either the data structure held by the map, or the Java language, thereby changing the hashing functions and causing the entire order of the program's execution to change.
+Obviously, this breaks several tests, but more importantly may even alter the accuracy of some techniques.
+  Therefore, one may never iterate over HashMaps.
+TreeMaps are the ideal choice when map iteration is desired, as they allow one to explicitly determine the iteration order.
+LinkedHashMaps are admissible, but undesirable, as they will suffer from the same arbitrariness as HashMaps when used to hold deserialized data, i.e. the order of execution is then delegated to the order of the input data, rather than the language implementation.